18 Fantastic Things to do in Ubud, Bali

 Campuhan Ridge Walk

-One of the best free things to do in Ubud is enjoying the Campuhan Ridge walk.
-We were fortunate to stay right up the road during our month in Ubud so we made a few stops to clear our heads.
-If you’re looking to escape the crowds in the center of Ubud, Campuhan Ridge Walk offers the best scenery and views in Ubud.
+Campuhan Ridge is a popular spot in Ubud for good reason.
+We were fortunate to stay right up the road during our month there, so we made a few stops to clear our heads.
+If you’re looking to escape the crowds in the center of Ubud, Campuhan Ridge Walk offers the best scenery and views.

-It’s a long winding path that rolls over a ridge and provides views over a verdant valley.
-The path shows off Ubud’s natural landscape and it’s the perfect spot for sunset or a sunrise walk.
-It’s also a traffic-free place to run and exercise, just make sure not to go in the heat of the day and bring lots of water!
+It’s a long, winding path that rolls over a ridge and provides views over a verdant valley.
+The path shows off Ubud’s natural landscape and is the perfect spot for a sunset or sunrise walk.
+It’s also a traffic-free place to run and exercise—make sure not to go in the heat of the day and bring lots of water!

-You can get to the ridge walk by following the road to IBAH villas.
-Keep walking until you lay eyes on the beautiful Pura Gunung Lebah Temple and turn there.
+Like many gorgeous spots in Bali, it can draw a crowd.
+As with most other places on this list, getting here at sunrise will give you the most peaceful scene and the best photos.
+You can walk to the ridge by following the road to IBAH villas.
+Keep walking until you see the beautiful Pura Gunung Lebah Temple and turn there.
 Keep walking past the temple until space opens up to the ridge.

 Explore Puri Saren Palace